 For our 1-night stay in Hakodate, as anticipated in this post, we have decided to book a budget place and that’s why we stayed at the Capsule Hotel Hakodate.
-To be honest, only few times before we had been so satisfied of our choice of accommodation!
+To be honest, only a few times before we had been so satisfied with our choice of accommodation!

 Here is my review and pictures!

-This was not our first experience in a “capsule” place, having stayed in the stunning Nine Hours Shijuku in Tokyo last year.
-This new hotel was on the same level, but at a third of the price!
+This was not our first experience in a “capsule” hotel, having stayed in the stunning Nine Hours Shinjuku in Tokyo last year.
+This new hotel was of the same quality, but at a third of the price!

 - tables and chairs

 - free drinks (different types of hot tea)